robertdp/frontend-test/README.md

 `Control.App` | Implenentation of the DSLs for the current app (different implementations can be used for testing, client-/server-side implementations etc.)
 `Data.*` | Custom data types
 `Logic.*` | Business logic written in the DSLs.
 Not tied to any implementation.

-I'm least happy with the way I'm using Tailwind.
-This was my first time using it, and I made the mistake of first copying code from the examples.
-Much debugging later, I figured out that it's better to build it up bit-by-bit.